 The Mississippi Space Grant Consortium (MSSGC) Mini-Grants in STEM Enhancement Program seeks to support K-12 STEM programs through hands-on experience, experiential learning, curriculum development, educational opportunities, or other related activities.
 Proposers can be teachers, faculty, or staff of any accredited educational institution in the state of Mississippi.
 Partnerships that ensure long-term impact are highly encouraged.

 Current CMSE Projects

-Science Teaching with Embedded Primary Sources (STEPS) is a one-year grant funded through the Library of Congress Teaching with Primary Sources Midwest region.
-Through this project, CMSE project will design in-person and virtual professional development experiences.
-These experiences participants will learn how to find, evaluate, and use historical primary sources from the Library of Congress in their science lesson planning.
-Participants will develop and revise an interdisciplinary science lesson plan or course module using the Library’s Teaching with Primary Sources materials.
-Teacher stipends will be provided for travel and attendance for the initial pilot sessions.
+The Science Teaching with Embedded Primary Sources (STEPS) Project is funded by the Library of Congress Teaching with Primary Sources Midwest region.
+The CMSE will design in-person and virtual professional development experiences in which participants will find, evaluate, and use historical primary sources from the Library of Congress.
+Participants will also develop and revise a science lesson plan or course module using the Library’s Teaching with Primary Sources materials.
+Teacher stipends will be provided for attendance.
+Travel stipends are available for in-person events only.

 Past CMSE Projects

 In 2018 and 2019, the Science Teacher Leaders Academy (STLA) provided a year-long professional development program for elementary and secondary science teachers.
 The goal of both academies were to establish leaders across the state who are knowledgeable about the 2018 Mississippi College-and Career- Readiness Standards for Science.
 Both programs sought to develop leaders who understood and were willing to share research-based practices for implementing core elements such as Science and Engineering Practices and Crosscutting Concepts with other teachers at the school, district, and state level.
 STLA and STLA 2 were funded by the Mississippi Space Grant Consortium.